Michelle Pfeiffer: 2000s

-Pfeiffer returned to cinemas in 2007 with villainous roles in two summer blockbusters, Hairspray and Stardust, which was hailed as a successful comeback by the media.
-In the former, a film adaptation of the Broadway musical of the same name, she starred alongside John Travolta, Christopher Walken and Queen Latifah as Velma Von Tussle, the racist manager of a television station.
-Although a fan of Pfeiffer's work in the musicals Grease 2 and The Fabulous Baker Boys, director Adam Shankman cast Pfeiffer largely based on her performance in Batman Returns, claiming she was his first and only choice for Velma.
-Although she had fun with the part, Pfeiffer described Velma as the most difficult role she had played at the time, because of her character's racism; but she was drawn to the film's important message of anti-bigotry, accepting that "in order to do a movie about racism, somebody has got to be the racist".
-Released to widely positive reviews, Hairspray grossed $202.5 million worldwide.
-Pfeiffer's performance was also critically acclaimed, with film critic David Edelstein of NPR calling her "sublime".
-The cast of Hairspray was nominated for the Screen Actors Guild Award for Best Cast in a Motion Picture, and won the Broadcast Film Critics Association Award for Best Cast, the Hollywood Film Festival Award for Ensemble of the Year, and the Palm Springs International Film Festival Award for Ensemble Cast.
-In the fantasy adventure Stardust, Pfeiffer plays Lamia, an ancient witch who hunts a fallen star (Claire Danes) in search of eternal youth.
-The film received mostly positive reviews but performed moderately at the box office, earning $135.5 million globally.
-The New York Times film critic Stephen Holden described Pfeiffer as "as deliciously evil a witch as the movies have ever invented", writing that she "goes for broke with the relish of a star who figures she has nothing to lose."
+Pfeiffer returned to cinemas in 2007 with villainous roles in the summer blockbusters Hairspray and Stardust, which the media hailed as a successful comeback.
+In the former, a film adaptation of the Broadway musical of the same name, she portrayed the racist station manager Velma Von Tussle.
+Pfeiffer described Velma as the most difficult role she had played at the time due to the character's bigotry.
+Her performance received critical acclaim.
+As part of the cast, she received nominations for the Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture and shared wins for the Broadcast Film Critics Association Award for Best Acting Ensemble, the Hollywood Film Festival Award for Ensemble of the Year, and the Palm Springs International Film Festival Award for Ensemble Cast.
+In the fantasy adventure Stardust, Pfeiffer played Lamia, an ancient witch who hunts a fallen star in search of eternal youth.
+She wore extensive prosthetic makeup to portray the character as she alternately ages and de-ages throughout the film.
+The New York Times critic Stephen Holden called Pfeiffer "as deliciously evil a witch as the movies have ever invented".